 Gorge Smiliano or Kalamafka is located north of the village Ano Meros, about 100km southwest of Heraklion city.
-Through the gorge runs the Lygiotis river which is supplied by the valleys of Gerakari and the slopes of Samitos Mount.
-The canyon has a lot of water in winter and crossing it, by any means, is very tough.
-The 2.5km long canyon starts near the village Vrysses and next to the abandoned settlement of Smile.
-It is very wild and hiking especially in the initial part, with the many waterfalls, requires tough trekking from the sides.
+Through the gorge runs the Lygiotis river which is originates from the valleys of Gerakari and the slopes of Samitos Mount.
+The 2.5km long canyon starts near the village Vrysses and next to the abandoned settlement of Smile and ends north of Ano Meros, at a position accessed through asphalt road.

 The course in the canyon (as outlined on June of a very rainy year)

 Starting near Smile, we first cross a little arched bridge and just after 50m we enter the main part of the gorge, where a large pond welcomes us.
 Immediately, the canyon gets narrow (~2m) and forms a very deep pond 2-3m deep requiring swimming.
 The first small rappel we met ends in a very large and deep pond (ideal for jump), where the depth exceeds 3m.